An immigrant’s check-list

 - You can search for job vacancies on the public employment and business services i.e. TE Services website.
 If you need help searching for a job, please contact your closest TE Office.

 - Integration services are available for immigrants.
 These include, for example, Finnish and Swedish language studies.
 Ask about integration services at your local TE Office or from your municipality of residence.

 The InfoFinland website provides practical advice on moving to Finland and living in Finland.
 The website contains information on Finland in 12 different languages.

 The Finnish Immigration Service can help you in matters related to your residence permit.
 You can ask Finnish Customs about whether you need to declare the items you are bringing to Finland.
 Your local Tax Office can help you with matters related to taxes.

 Ask your municipality of residence about services for immigrants and other residents of the municipality.
-You can get health services from the health centre in your municipality of residence.
+You can get health services from the health and social services centre in your wellbeing services county.
 You can get information on integration services from the TE Office.
 Kela is responsible for matters related to social security.